c-vandenberg/lammps-tutorials/simon-gravelle/level-1/lennard-jones-fluid/further-exercises/from-atoms-to-molecules/README.md

 </p>

 ## Problem
-Add a bond between particles of type 2 in order to create dumbbell molecules instead of single particles.
+Add a bond between type 2 atoms in order to create dumbbell molecules instead of single atoms.
 Additionally, create a small polymer/long chain of atoms linked by bonds and defined by angles

 **Hint**